-to assign a check written to a vendor as payment of an open vendor bill saves time!
+Using CDR to assign a check written to a vendor as payment of an open vendor bill saves time.

-- 5. Click the Apply button to assign that specific vendor credit transaction with that specific vendor bill.
-The items selected will be grayed out, indicating that you have assigned them properly. - 6.
-You must click Save to begin correcting transactions for another vendor or click Save and Close to complete the task.
+- 5. Click the Apply button to assign that specific vendor credit transaction to that specific vendor bill.
+The items selected appear grayed out, indicating that you have assigned them properly. - Click Save to begin correcting transactions for another vendor, or click Save and Close to complete the task.